 Below is a list of things to know and to bring in order to maximize your enjoyment at Camp Rockaway.
 If you have questions, please call us at (347) 916-6199.

 Dates.
-Camp Rockaway at the Jacob Riis Bathhouse will run from late June thru October, 2018
+Camp Rockaway at the Jacob Riis Bathhouse will run from Memorial Day weekend thru October, 2019.

 Check In.
 Check in starts at 3pm and check out is by 11am.
 Please check in by entering the campground from the promenade / boardwalk.
 If you are not able to check in during these hours it is important that you call the front desk at (347) 916-6199 so we can greet you upon arrival and check you in.